A Practical Approach to Interval Refinement for math.h/cmath Functions

+\ifnum\value{oneifTR}=1 Below we give a more in-depth description of the algorithms, together with the proof of their correctness and more precise claims about complexity. \else An in-depth analysis of these algorithms is available in \cite{BagnaraCGB16TR}, where we give the proof of their correctness and more precise claims about complexity. \fi

-\levelone{Computation of Upper Bounds: Algorithms, Proofs and Complexity} Algorithm~\ref{alg:upperbound} tries to refine the interval for $\var{x}$ by finding a correct upper bound.
+\ifnum\value{oneifTR}=1 Algorithm~\ref{alg:upperbound} tries to refine the interval for $\var{x}$ by finding a correct upper bound.
 The preconditions for this algorithm are listed in its \textbf{Require} statement, and they are the same as those of Algorithm~\ref{alg:lower_bound}.

 The algorithm terminates satisfying the post-condition presented in its \textbf{Ensure} statement.
-The predicates $p_i$ that appear in the statement are those defined at the beginning of \Leveltwoname{}~\ref{two:indirect-propagation}.
+The predicates $p_i$ that appear in the statement are those defined at the beginning of \Leveltwoname{}~\ref{two:indirect-propagation}. \fi